bilal-fazlani/commanddotnet/docs/Arguments/arguments.md

 | turbo |  | t | `-t` |
 | turbo | turbo | t | `-t | --turbo` |
 | t |  |  | `-t` |

+!!!
+Tip
+    To configure an option to have only a short name, set the long name to null `[Option('a', null)]`

 ## Flags